Information for Grantees

 USC Good Neighbors grant funds may not be used to cover stipends/wages for university faculty or staff.
 Funds may be used to pay stipends/wages for USC students.
 Grant funds also may be used to pay stipends/wages or consulting fees for community partners, not to exceed 50 percent of the total project budget.

-USC Neighborhood Outreach grant-funded programs are eligible for renewal on a competitive basis.
+USC Good Neighbors grant-funded programs are eligible for renewal on a competitive basis.
+Funding of prior awards is not guaranteed.